GARYTJ29/stremio-community-v5/README.md

 2. 🚀 **Linux, macOS**
 - Coming soon!

-> **⏳ Note:** Linux and Mac release will take considerable time as they need their own build with os specific technology's
+> **⏳ Note:** Linux and Mac release will take considerable time as they need their own build with OS specific technologies

 ## 🔍 **Mpv Upscalers**